LogtalkDotOrg/logtalk3/adapters/NOTES.md

 The adapter file may set the flag `language` to `iso`, but that is only recommended and should not be needed to run Logtalk as some of the YAP libraries may not be compatible with this flag setting.
+Comment out the corresponding `set_prolog_flag/2` directive if necessary.

 The `yaphooks.pl` file defines YAP hook predicates for improving the integration between Logtalk and YAP.